vppillai/h3Docs/apps/firmware_update/readme.md

 3. During the download process, the batch script will output the firmware version being programmed onto the WINC as well as the previously installed firmware version.

-## Serial Flash Download Using Custom Host MCU
+## Serial Flash Download Using Custom HostMCU

-The serial bridge example application which is available in ASF and MPLAB Harmony for any SAM based host MCU’s can be taken as base for implementing serial bridge for custom specific host MCU’s.
+The serial bridge example application which is available in ASF and MPLAB Harmony for any SAM based HostMCU’s can be taken as base for implementing serial bridge for custom specific HostMCU’s.

 download_all_sb.bat shall be located in the src/firmware folder of the “WINCXXXX_FIRMWARE_UPDATE_PROJECT” triggers the serial flash download.
-1. Mofify the script to program the host MCU with the custom implemented serial bridge firmware.
+1. Mofify the script to program the HostMCU with the custom implemented serial bridge firmware.
-2. Ensure that WINC device connected to host MCU is powered up and that the host UART is connected to PC.
+2. Ensure that WINC device connected to HostMCU is powered up and that the host UART is connected to PC.

-# General information on formware update
+# General information on firmware update

 This firmware update script sam_xplained_pro_firmware_update.bat internally calls the following scripts.